loglux/DjangoTemplateConverter/README.md

 - **Navbar Link Update**: Updates links in the navbar to use Django's `{% url %}` template tag.
 - **URLs Configuration**: Automatically generates a `urls.py` file based on the sections identified in the HTML.
 - **Views Creation**: Creates a `views.py` file with a view function for each section.
+- **Additional HTML File Processing**: Processes additional HTML files in the index directory, converting them into Django templates.
+Note that the method does not remove duplicate sections like the navbar or footer.
+These should be manually consolidated to prevent duplication in the final Django application.
+-
 ## Installation and Usage

 ### Dependencies